sagemath/trac_to_gh/Issue 6308.md

 # Issue 6308: [with spkg, needs review] Fix scipy spkg to play nicely with gfortran and g95

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6308

 Original creator: craigcitro